abdulqshabbir/code-wars/README.md

 Also, instead of looping over all keys of the hashmap to check for a permutation we can maintain a "matches" variable which we constantly update to keep track of how many letters of the alphabet are matches.

 ## Lessons from reversePolishNotation
 This question can be solved in O(n) time by using a stack to store the numbers remaining to evaluate.
 A stack is appropiate because the two "most recent" neighbours of an operation are the "first" to be evaluated.

+## Lessons from generateParentheses
+Using a recursive approach where we make a decision to either add an open paren, closed paren or neither (base case) to the end of our string `soFar` was the approach to solving.
+The number of parameters to the recursive function can be reduced by declaring the function inside of the outer function.
+Also, we can use backtracking to reduce the memory complexity.